juanfernandes/juanfernandes-uk/src/notes/weeknotes-18.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #18'
+title: "Weeknotes #18"
-description: >-
-  Bit of a slow week at work while we wait for the new UX Designer to get acquainted with the business and produce some designs for the Front-end Developers to produce.
+description: "Bit of a slow week at work while we wait for the new UX Designer to get acquainted with the business and produce some designs for the Front-end Developers to produce."
 keywords:
   - website
   - designer